sniper-fly/MarkdoAnki/README.md

 # MarkdoAnki
-MarkdoAnki is a tool that integrates Markdown notes with Anki, a powerful flashcard application.
-It allows you to bulk-generate Anki cards from your Markdown notes in your Obsidian Vault, update them, and manage them efficiently.
+MarkdoAnki is a tool that integrates Markdown notes from your Obsidian vault with Anki flashcards.
+It enables bulk-generating Anki cards from your Markdown notes in your Obsidian Vault, update them, and manage them efficiently.

 ## Features
-- Convert Markdown to HTML with Obsidian links.
+- Convert Markdown to HTML.
 - Insert Obsidian URI into Anki Cards.
-- Extract tags and Anki IDs from Markdown front matter.
+- Handles YAML front matter for Anki metadata
-- Insert Anki IDs into Markdown front matter.
+- Tracks updates and syncs only modified notes (Generate and delete Anki cards based on your notes.)
-- Generate and delete Anki cards based on your notes.
+- Supports custom Anki card templates and decks

 ## Usage

-1. Install dependencies:
+1. Clone this repo and install dependencies:
     ```sh
     npm install
     ```